-Sufficient light is essential within all stabling both for the horse to see adequately and also to enable inspection and safe handling of horses at all times.
+Enough light is essential within all stabling both for the horse to see adequately and also to allow inspection and safe handling of horses at all times.
 This can include portable lighting.
 Light bulbs should be enclosed in safety fittings with cabling secured well out of reach.

 Stabe windows and ventilation

 Slats should provide adequate air circulation without creating draughts.
 Perspex or safety glass (with grilles fitted between the horse and the glass) is advisable.
 One window or top door should normally be open at all times.

 Adequate ventilation in any equine housing is essential.
 Horses can develop respiratory problems if kept in housing with poor ventilation.
 Levels of dust within stables should be kept to a minimum and there should be a good flow of air through the buildings without unnecessary draughts.